Ai (singer)

-Ai Carina Uemura (植村 愛 カリーナ, Uemura Ai Karīna), known mononymously as Ai (/ja/, stylized as AI or A.I. /eɪaɪ/), is a Japanese-American singer, songwriter and rapper.
+Ai Carina Uemura (植村 愛 カリーナ, Uemura Ai Karīna), known mononymously as Ai (/ja/, stylized as AI or A.I. /eɪaɪ/), is a Japanese-American singer, songwriter, and rapper.
 Known in Japan as the "Queen of Hip-hop Soul", her 2005 single "Story" went on to become her breakthrough release, becoming one of the best-selling multi-format singles in Japan with over 5 million units sold.
 A multi-million record selling artist, Ai has released thirteen studio albums and has received various accolades, including two Billboard Japan Music Awards and three Space Shower Music Video Awards.

 Born in Los Angeles, Ai moved to Kagoshima during her early childhood.
 Motivated to become a singer, she returned to Los Angeles during her adolescence, attending the Los Angeles County High School for the Arts.
 While in Los Angeles, she performed as part of a gospel choir at a Mary J. Blige concert and appeared as a backup dancer in Janet Jackson's music video, "Go Deep".
-She briefly joined the Asian girl group SX4 in 1999 until she graduated high school.
+She briefly joined the Asian girl group SX4 in 1999 until she graduated from high school.
 After being discovered by BMG in 2000, Ai relocated to Japan and released her debut album, My Name is Ai (2001), to very little commercial success.

 Signing to Def Jam Japan in 2002, Ai became the first woman signed to the label.
 She released two studio albums under the label, Original Ai (2003) and 2004 Ai (2004).
 With the release of her third studio album, Ai rose to mainstream prominence in Japan.
 Transferring to Island Records, Ai released her fourth studio album, Mic-a-Holic Ai (2005).
 Its second single "Story" became one of the biggest singles of the 2000s in Japan, peaking at number 8 on the Japanese Oricon singles chart, and was the sixth single in history to receive a triple million digital certification by the Recording Industry Association of Japan (RIAJ).

-Ai's fifth studio album, What's Goin' On Ai (2006), featured the top-ten singles "Believe" and "I Wanna Know", the latter receiving a Gold certification from the RIAJ.
-Her sixth studio album, Don't Stop Ai (2007) saw similar success, which received a Gold certification.
+Ai's fifth studio album, What's Goin' On Ai (2006), featured the top-ten singles "Believe" and "I Wanna Know", the former receiving a gold certification from the RIAJ.
+Her sixth studio album, Don't Stop Ai (2007) saw similar success, which received a gold certification.
 In 2009, she released her seventh studio album, Viva Ai, which charted in the top ten of the Japanese Oricon albums chart.
-Ai's compilation album, Best Ai (2009), became her first number one album and was certified Platinum.
+Ai's greatest hits album, Best Ai (2009), became her first number one album and was certified platinum.
 In 2010, she released her eighth studio album, The Last Ai, which marked her last release under Island Records.